vivid-inc/clojure-maven-plugin/README.md

 [![SonarCloud](https://sonarcloud.io/api/project_badges/measure?project=vivid-inc_clojure-maven-plugin&metric=alert_status)](https://sonarcloud.io/dashboard?id=vivid-inc_clojure-maven-plugin)

-`clojure-maven-plugin` conveniently integrates Clojure tooling into your Maven builds.
+`clojure-maven-plugin` conveniently integrates Clojure tooling and processing steps into your Maven builds.
 Intentionally Spartan, it is specifically designed to wrangle those critters commonly found in Clojure- and Java-slinging development shops, likely the ones you are using now:

 - Apache Maven, the primary driver of your build.
 - `clojure` CLI tooling and its `deps.edn` ecosystem.
 - Leiningen `project.clj` workflows.

+This plugin doesn't offer any new packaging type such as `clojure`.